AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 # Packaging Notes

-For Windows installer packaging, the full release output directory must be included during Inno Setup compilation.
+For Windows packaging, the complete release output directory must be included during installer compilation.

 See: